 In June 2016, the FASB issued ASU No. 2016-13, "Financial Instruments- Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments", which amends existing guidance on the impairment of financial assets and adds an impairment model that is based on expected losses rather than incurred losses and requires an entity to recognize as an allowance its estimate of expected credit losses for its financial assets.
 An entity will apply this guidance through a cumulative-effect adjustment to retained earnings upon adoption (a modified-retrospective approach) while a prospective transition approach is required for debt securities for which an other-than-temporary impairment had been recognized before the effective date.
-This ASU is effective for the Company's fiscal years beginning after December 15, 2022, and interim periods within those fiscal years.
+This ASU is effective for the Company for its fiscal year ending December 31, 2023.
 Early adoption is permitted.
-The Company is in the process of evaluating the impact of the adoption of this ASU on its condensed consolidated financial statements and related disclosures and does not anticipate adoption to have a material impact on its condensed consolidated financial statements.
+The Company is in the process of evaluating the impact of the adoption of this ASU on its condensed consolidated financial statements and related disclosures.
+The Company does not anticipate adoption to have a material impact on its condensed consolidated financial statements.

 In December 2019, the FASB issued ASU No. 2019-12, "Income Taxes (Topic 740): Simplifying the Accounting for Income Taxes", which enhances and simplifies various aspects of the income tax accounting guidance, including requirements such as the elimination of exceptions related to the approach for intraperiod tax allocation, the methodology for calculating income taxes in an interim period, the recognition of deferred tax liabilities for outside basis differences, ownership changes in investments, and tax basis step-up in goodwill obtained in a transaction that is not a business combination.
-The guidance will be effective for the Company's annual reporting periods beginning after December 15, 2021.
+This ASU is effective for the Company for its fiscal year ending December 31, 2022.
 Early adoption is permitted.
-The Company is in the process of evaluating the impact of the adoption of this ASU on its condensed consolidated financial statements and related disclosures and does not anticipate adoption to have a material impact on its condensed consolidated financial statements.
+The Company is in the process of evaluating the impact of the adoption of this ASU on its condensed consolidated financial statements and related disclosures.
+The Company does not anticipate adoption to have a material impact on its condensed consolidated financial statements.

 In March 2020, the FASB issued ASU No. 2020-04, "Reference Rate Reform (Topic 848)."
 The amendments in ASU 2020-04 provide optional expedients and exceptions for applying generally accepted accounting principles to contracts, hedging relationships, and other transactions affected by reference rate reform if certain criteria are met.
 The amendments in this ASU are effective for all entities as of March 12, 2020 through December 31, 2022.
 An entity may elect to apply the amendments for contract modifications by Topic or Industry Subtopic as of any date from the beginning of an interim period that includes or is subsequent to March 12, 2020, or prospectively from the date that the financial statements are available to be issued.
 Once elected for a Topic or an Industry Subtopic, the amendments must be applied prospectively for all eligible contract modifications for that Topic or Industry Subtopic.
-The Company is in the process of evaluating the impact of the adoption of this ASU on its condensed consolidated financial statements and related disclosures and does not anticipate adoption to have a material impact on its condensed consolidated financial statements.
+The Company is in the process of evaluating the impact of the adoption of this ASU on its condensed consolidated financial statements and related disclosures.
+The Company does not anticipate adoption to have a material impact on its condensed consolidated financial statements.